Stephanie Elizabeth Hertel

 Education Department

 Doctoral candidate in Education with a Designated Emphasis in Feminist Studies and a secondary concentration in Quantitative Social Sciences.
-My research investigates the politics of belonging and identity in STEM education for marginalized communities.
-I have training and experience in quantitative methods, qualitative methods, and mixed methods; in addition to critical feminist frameworks, program evaluation, and cross-disciplinary collaboration.
+My research investigates the politics of belonging in STEM education for marginalized communities.
+I bring experience in quantitative methods and qualitative methods; in addition to critical feminist frameworks, program evaluation, and cross-disciplinary collaboration.

 Current Cota-Robles Fellow and Graduate Pedagogy Fellow.

-Research areas: STEM education, feminist methodologies, educational equity, critical belonging frameworks, quantitative social science, mixed methods, intersectionality, program evaluation.
+Research areas: STEM education, feminist pedagogies, educational equity, critical belonging frameworks, quantitative social science, mixed methods, intersectionality, program evaluation.

 M.A.
 Education, University of California, Santa Cruz